sparkutils/testing/README.md

 ```

-The 'my logic' test will run on both Connect and Classic for Spark 4 builds.
+The 'my logic' test will run on both Connect and Classic for Spark 4 builds, or just ConnectSafe tests when defining SPARK_REMOTE for example.